 NOTE: Due to the situation stemming from COVID-19, the format of forthcoming events will be adapted in accordance with national and local restrictions.
-Some small in-person gatherings may take place, if conditions allow.
-Otherwise, the Foundation will continue to engage its community through digital events.
+Small in-person gatherings may take place, if conditions allow.

 Visiting Fellows will also have the opportunity to participate in the Foundation’s events, including the Institutes of Engaged Leadership.
 Other benefits of the Fellowship include a generous grant and travel allowance, as well as eligibility to apply for Fulbright Canada alumni grants to take on community projects.